• Skip to primary navigation

 The raw chicken is marinated in yogurt with spices.
 Some people also use Tandoori masala.

-To give it a fiery red colour, cayenne pepper, red chilli powder, or Kashmiri red chilli powder are used.
+To give it a fiery red color, cayenne pepper, red chili powder, or Kashmiri red chili powder are used.

 Indian Tandoori Wings served with a green dip